atpage/cuda_intro/README.md

 This code is designed to walk you through optimizing an example GPU application, starting from the basic CPU version.
 The accompanying slides are available [here](https://docs.google.com/presentation/d/1cHeB_jPzqN0Im98ECfBQDQwzlBp3nn0EZ-Yq1ZHGEwA/edit?usp=sharing).

+OpenCV is required in the example code simply to load and save an image file.

 ## Description of source files

 * `avg_filter.cu` is the main code, which demonstrates several different ways to implement a 3x3 image smoothing (averaging) filter on the GPU.